DaSHdotHub/SpaceShips/README.md

   - [Manual Testing Validations](#manual-testing)
 - [Credits](#credits)

+## Goals
+All of the following goals were achieved for this project.
+- Create a logical game similar to the classic "battleships"
+- Two grids, one for the user and one for the computer
+- Locations of enemy targets are concealed from the user.
+- User takes turns to 'missile' down enemy targets.
+- Competion against a computer.
+- The party disabling all enemy targets first, wins.
+____________________________
+- Intuitive design, the game follows a certain structure where the user is guided throughout the game.
+- Defensive design, all inputs are validated and a feedback is shown wether the input was correct or not.
+- After a game is completed it is possible to continue playing without the need to restart the console.

 ## Technologies and Libraries Used

 ### Python Standard Libraries
 - `random`: For generating random numbers (ship placement, computer's moves).
 - `string`: Handling strings, particularly for battlefield coordinates.